-Six steps could cut heart failure readmissionsJuly 16th, 2013 in Cardiology /
+Six steps could cut heart failure readmissionsJuly 16, 2013 in Medicine & Health / Cardiology

 There are six procedural things hospital teams can do to help heart failure patients avoid another hospital stay in the 30 days after they're discharged—and if all six are followed, patients are even more likely to avoid readmission, according to new research in the American Heart Association's journal Circulation: Cardiovascular Quality and Outcomes.

 Each step alone had some impact, but researchers discovered that if all six recommendations are followed, readmissions could drop as much as 2 percent.
 The study's lead author said that may seem like a small number, but the significance is enormous.

 "A million people are hospitalized with heart failure each year and about 250,000 will be back in the hospital within a month," said Elizabeth H. Bradley, Ph.D., professor of public health and faculty director of the Yale Global Health Leadership Institute at Yale University in New Haven, Conn.
 "If we could keep even 2 percent of them from coming back to the hospital, that could equal a savings of more than $100 million a year."

 Heart failure hospital readmissions are common and a major contributor to rising healthcare costs.
 Bradley and her team sought ways to cut that, and identified six steps as most effective:

 - Forming partnerships with community doctors to address readmission issues.